 Over the Bank Holiday weekend a friend of mine, in a bid to impress me with his knowledge of email marketing, told me about a campaign he found particularly interesting.
-12 months ago he ordered a birthday cake for his girlfriend; 11 and a half months later (last week) he received a follow-up campaign offering him 10% off any birthday cakes purchased.
-He was impressed that the company had managed to remember his purchase from 12 months ago; I then gave a brief summary of the wonderful world of Marketing Automation.
+12 months ago he ordered a birthday cake for his girlfriend – 11 and a half months later he received a follow-up campaign offering him 10% off any birthday cake purchased.
+He was impressed that the company had managed to remember his purchase from 12 months ago; I then gave a brief summary of the wonderful world of marketing automation.

-“Send the right message to the right person at the right time!”
-Surely that is the goal of email marketing, right?
-But how many companies are actually sending intelligent campaigns?
-I decided to check my Inbox and split the emails that I had received in one day based on relevancy:
+Sending the right message to the right person at the right time is surely the goal of email marketing.
+But, how many companies are actually running effective, targeted campaigns?
+I decided to check my inbox and split the emails that I had received in one day based on relevancy:

-The results: I received 93 Generic Newsletters of which I read…..
-0. The most interesting was a Lifecycle Email encouraging me to complete the sign-up process by providing additional information.
+The results: I received 93 Generic Newsletters of which I read… zero.
+The most interesting was a lifecycle email encouraging me to complete the sign-up process by providing additional information.

 Finally, I’d like to focus on one email in particular from the Karaoke Network.
 Following a booking I made three months ago, I received an offer of a 10% discount on any reservation made in December at the same venue, clearly a clever attempt to target the Christmas Party market.
 Not only did I open the email and read it, but I forwarded it two friends who were at the previous night and suggested we do the same thing again!